 Kate ReynoldsAdministrative Assistant206.firstname.lastname@example.org

-The Center for the Study of Crime and Justice conducts primary research, including data collection and analysis, program evaluation, and collaborative research with local, state, and federal criminal justice agencies.
-Past projects have included:
+The Seattle University Department of Criminal Justice’s Center for the Study of Crime and Justice conducts primary research, including data collection and analysis, program evaluation, and collaborative research with local, state, and federal criminal justice agencies.

 Research is conducted under the direction of faculty in the Criminal Justice Department.
 Subscribe here to receive research reports.